 Some of the important techniques of market sizing are:

 Market sizing is a practice of constant refining where you collect maximum data, adjust assumptions, calculate the best and worst-case situations and reduce potential risks.
-However, its a time-consuming process, but it’s worth the investment and helps you confidently answer several questions that is required by every businesses.
+However, it's a time-consuming process, but it’s worth the investment and helps you confidently answer several questions that are required by every business.

 Some of the important techniques you need to consider are: